andreabonvini/Notes/Artificial_Intelligence/ArtificialIntelligence.md

 Backward chaining is the logical process of inferring unknown truths from known conclusions by moving backward from a solution to determine the initial conditions and rules.
 In AI, backward chaining is used to find the conditions and rules by which a logical result or conclusion was reached.
 An AI might utilize backward chaining to find information related to conclusions or solutions in reverse engineering or game theory applications.
-As a goal-driven and top-down form of reasoning, backward chaining usually employs a depth-first search strategy by starting from a conclusion, result or goal and going backward to infer the conditions from which it resulted.
+As a goal-driven and top-down form of reasoning, backward chaining usually employs a <u>depth-first search strategy</u> by starting from a conclusion, result or goal and going backward to infer the conditions from which it resulted.

 **Algorithm**